trmaa/rune-compiler/readme.md

 	ret
 ```

-There is a similar example at examples/.
+There are a similar example at tests/.

 Then, to assemble and link just: